Võnnu

 Võnnu was the administrative centre of Võnnu Parish.

-Võnnu village and manor were first mentioned in 1341 as Wenden.
+Name

+Võnnu was attested in historical sources as Wenden in 1582, Wendehof in 1630, Wendo Kÿlla in 1638, and Wendohof in 1740.
+There are several hypotheses about the origin of the name Võnnu.
+The linguist Lauri Kettunen compared the name to võnnuvõõras 'unfamiliar, unknown'.
+The linguist Julius Mägiste compared the name to Finnish vieno 'gentle, quiet (also referring to running water)', relating it to a swampy place.
+This view was also endorsed by the folklorist Matthias Johann Eisen.

 Notable sites

-Jacob's Church of the Estonian Evangelical Lutheran Church (originally constructed, 1232–1236) has been rebuilt several times, and is one of the largest churches in the Estonian countryside.
+Saint James's Church of the Estonian Evangelical Lutheran Church (originally constructed, 1232–1236) has been rebuilt several times, and is one of the largest churches in the Estonian countryside.